 Grade A* (Excellent): Produces high-quality, frequently innovative work.
-Communicates comprehensive, nuanced understanding of concepts and contexts.
+Communicates a comprehensive, nuanced understanding of concepts and contexts.
 Consistently demonstrates sophisticated critical and creative thinking.
 Frequently transfers knowledge and skills with independence and expertise in a variety of complex classroom and real-world situations.

 Grade B (Good): Produces generally high-quality work.
-Communicates secure understanding of concepts and contexts.
+Communicates a secure understanding of concepts and contexts.
 Demonstrates critical and creative thinking, sometimes with sophistication.
 Uses knowledge and skills in familiar classroom and real-world situations and, with support, some unfamiliar real-world situations.

 Grade C (Satisfactory): Produces good-quality work.
-Communicates basic understanding of most concepts and contexts with few misunderstandings and minor gaps.
+Communicates a basic understanding of most concepts and contexts with few misunderstandings and minor gaps.
 Often demonstrates basic critical and creative thinking.
 Uses knowledge and skills with some flexibility in familiar classroom situations, but requires support in unfamiliar situations.

 Grade D (Mediocre): Produces work of an acceptable quality.
-Communicates basic understanding of many concepts and contexts, with occasionally significant misunderstandings or gaps.
+Communicates a basic understanding of many concepts and contexts, with occasionally significant misunderstandings or gaps.
 Begins to demonstrate some basic critical and creative thinking.
 Is often inflexible in the use of knowledge and skills, requiring support even in familiar classroom situations.

 Grade E (Poor): Produces work of limited quality.
 Expresses misunderstandings or significant gaps in understanding for many concepts and contexts.
 Infrequently demonstrates critical or creative thinking.
 Generally inflexible in the use of knowledge and skills, infrequently applying knowledge and skills.